Coco836/Program-Pur-Beurre/README.md

     - pip install requests
 - Creation of the data base named "__pur_beurre__".
 - Create a class named "__Category__" in data base.
 This class has two attributes:
-    - __id_category__, which corresponds to the index of each category of products.
+    - __id__, which corresponds to the index of each category of products.
 This attribute allows an exclusive number to be generated automatically everytime a new record is inserted into the table.
     - __name__, which simply corresponds to the name of each category of products.